Populus trichocarpa: Distribution and habitat

 The native range of P. trichocarpa covers large sections of western North America.
 It extends from Southeast Alaska's Kodiak Island and Cook Inlet to latitude 62° 30° N., through British Columbia and the forested areas of Washington and Oregon, to the mountains in southern California and northern Baja California (31°N).
 It is also found inland, generally on the west side of the Rocky Mountains, in British Columbia, southwestern Alberta, western Montana, and north-to-central Idaho.
-Scattered small populations have been noted in southeastern Alberta, eastern Montana, western North Dakota, western Wyoming, Utah, and Nevada.
+Scattered small populations have been noted in southeastern Alberta, eastern Montana, western Wyoming, Utah, and Nevada.

 Black cottonwood grows on alluvial sites, riparian habitats, and moist woods on mountain slopes, from sea level to elevations of 2,100–2,750 m.
 It often forms extensive stands on bottomlands of major streams and rivers at low elevations along the Pacific Coast, west of the Cascade Range.
 In eastern Washington and other dry areas, it is restricted to protected valleys and canyon bottoms, along streambanks, and edges of ponds and meadows.
 It grows on a variety of soils from moist silts, gravels, and sands to rich humus, loams, and occasionally clays.
 Black cottonwood is a pioneer species that grows best in full sunlight and commonly establishes on recently disturbed alluvium.
 Seeds are numerous and widely dispersed because of their cottony tufts, enabling the species to colonize even burn sites, if conditions for establishment are met.
 Seral communities dominated or codominated by cottonwood are maintained by periodic flooding or other types of soil disturbance.
 Black cottonwood has low drought tolerance; it is flood-tolerant but cannot tolerate brackish water or stagnant pools.

 P. trichocarpa has been one of the most successful introductions of trees to the otherwise almost treeless Faroe Islands.

 The species was imported from Alaska to Iceland in 1944 and has since become one of the most widespread trees in the country.